Stephenson Holt Author

 Started writing novels with no structure (pantsing, or by the seat of your pants) and wondered about structure.
 Wasn't it a bad thing?
 Didn't people complain that the novel they'd just read seemed to be written to a formulae?

-Listening to various 'writers' podcasts and one mentioned 'beats' and writing with structure.
+I was listening to various writer's podcasts and one mentioned 'beats' and writing with structure.
 Googled a free grid and fitted my already written novel into the grid.
 It worked.
 Hooray.
 Yeah me.

 Wrote more trying to fit work into said structure from the beginning but found it restrictive and stifling.
 Wanted to know more about structure.

 Shelled out big bucks for the (large) paperback.
 Read from cover to cover and it now sits on my bedside table as a reference.
-(Write 5am to 8am).
+(I write between 5am to 8am).

 Some have said the book contains too much detail.
 I tend to agree, slightly, especially when it comes to plans that feed into bigger plans.
 The book is based on film work (Silence Of The Lambs) but is relevant to novel writing, especially thrillers.